brianzliu/recipes-nutritional-analysis/README.md

 ## Final Model
 **Model**: Random Forest Regressor.

 **Features Added**:
 - `minutes` (Quantitative): Recipes taking longer might be rated differently (e.g. "Sunday roasts" vs "quick snacks").
 We applied a `QuantileTransformer` to handle the heavy right skew of time data.
 - `n_ingredients` (Quantitative): Another proxy for complexity.
 Standardized.
 - `nutrition` features (fat, sugar, protein) (Quantitative): To capture the "health" aspect.
 Standardized.

-**Algorithm Choice**: We chose a **Random Forest** because it can capture non-linear relationships and interactions between features (e.g., highly complex recipes might only be rated highly if they are also high in fat/sugar).
+**Algorithm Choice**: A **Random Forest** model was chosen because it can capture non-linear relationships and interactions between features (e.g., highly complex recipes might only be rated highly if they are also high in fat/sugar).

 **Hyperparameter Tuning**: We used `GridSearchCV` with 3-fold cross-validation.
 We tuned:
 - `n_estimators`: [50, 100]